-The central research questions of this project are; how is the self represented in the televisual superhero genre, how does affect support relational models of self, how are body and technology related to the performance of self, and who is (and what positions of power are) allowed to represent and perform multiple selves.
+The central research questions of this project are; how is the self represented in the tele-visual superhero genre, how does affect support relational models of self, how are body and technology related to the performance of self, and who is (and what positions of power are) allowed to represent and perform multiple selves.

 Starting on an English Literature BA, film quickly became an interest through various modules as well as my involvement, as Chair, with the York Student Cinema society.
 My undergraduate dissertation was on Blade Runner and memory as the foundation of self.
-To follow my interest in interdisciplinary approaches, I choose the MA in Culture and Thought after 1945 to further specialise in the contemporary period.
-My dissertation for the MA, as supervised by Ed Braman, was on the representation of human-animal relationships in animal documentaries.
+To follow my interest in interdisciplinary approaches, I chose the MA in Culture and Thought after 1945 to further specialise in the contemporary period.
+My dissertation for this, as supervised by Ed Braman, was on the representation of human-animal relationships in animal documentaries.

 My main research interests lie in the self, posthumanism, community, empathy, and teaching and learning.
 However, as I find the revelations that can come from the overlap between distinct spheres can be compelling, I often find myself wondering into the gothic, science in fiction, the effect of the internet, affect, trauma, and memory studies.

 The Digital Age of Superheroes.
 Co-edited book collection by Freyja McCreery and Sarah Young (University of Arizona)

 “Westworld’s Super Androids: The Narrative and the Data Self” in SuperCultures, eds.
 Danny Graydon (University of Hertfordshire) and Torsten Caeners (Universität Duisburg-Essen).

 (2021) “Genre, queerness, and transformation in NBC's Hannibal”, Historical Journal of Film, Radio, and Television (41:1), pp194-186.
 Available at: https://doi.org/10.1080/01439685.2020.1836823